 The Enhanced Defense Financial Management Training Course (EDFMTC) is a five-day, intensive financial management review course offered virtually and in the classroom.
 EDFMTCs in the classroom are offered at a variety of locations worldwide throughout the year.
 There are no prerequisites established by ASMC for this course, only selection by the Department of Defense to attend (for those taking a centrally-funded course).

-The course is delivered in a classroom setting with two instructors and up to 32 students, and all course materials are provided.
-While presented in an “overview” format, the material covered in the course varies in intensity from the intermediate level to the advanced level.
+The course is delivered both virtually and in a classroom setting with two instructors and up to 32 students.
+All course materials are included.
+While presented in an “overview” format, the material covered varies in intensity from intermediate level to the advanced level.
 The course is presented in 3 sections that correspond to the CDFM exam modules and knowledge areas:

 Module 1 – Resource Management Environment

 Please note that the centrally funded EDFMTC is only taught in a classroom.

 The onsite, classroom version of EDFMTC is aligned with the DoDFM Certification Program.
 Attendees who complete the course, which uses the 2018 edition of the EDFMTC textbook, are awarded 40 CPEs/CETs and earn 2 credits for Proficiency Level 5, 34 credits for Proficiency Level 2, and 4 credits for Proficiency Level 1 to apply toward DoD FM Certification Program initial certification.
 The virtual edition of EDFMTC provides CET/CPEs, but is not aligned to the DoD FM Certification Program, and thus does not provide direct credits toward obtaining the DoD FM Certification.
 The training is recommended by and benefits DoD financial managers in a variety of ways.